Feedback Insertion-Deletion Codes: Analysis of the feedback substitution code

-\textbf{Encoding procedure:} Initially, Alice takes the $[0,1]$-segment and partitions it into $M$ subsegments of equal length.
-She enumerates them from left to right and associates the $j$th message, $j\in[M]$, with the $j$th segment.
-Suppose that Alice wants to transmit a message $m\in[M]$.
+\textbf{Encoding procedure:} Initially, the sender takes the $[0,1]$-segment and partitions it into $M$ subsegments of equal length.
+Subsegments are enumerated from left to right.
+The $j$th message, $j\in[M]$, is associated with the $j$th segment.
+Suppose that the encoder wants to transmit a message $m\in[M]$.
 The $m$th segment is then called the \textit{true} segment and we denote it by $T(i)$ after the $i$th transmission.
 We define the union of the segments on the left and on the right to $T(i)$ by $L(i)$ and $R(i)$, respectively.
 The lengths of $L(i)$, $T(i)$ and $R(i)$ are denoted by $l(i)$, $t(i)$ and $r(i)$.
 Clearly, $t(0)=1/M$ and $l(i)+t(i)+r(i)=1$.
-At the $i$th moment, Alice checks whether the center of $T(i-1)$ is less than $\frac{1}{2}$ and transmits a $``0"$ to the channel in that case.
-Otherwise she transmits a $``1"$ to the channel.
+At the $i$th moment, the sender checks whether the center of $T(i-1)$ is less than $\frac{1}{2}$ and transmits a $``0"$ to the channel in that case.
+Otherwise the encoder transmits a $``1"$ to the channel.
 If a $``0"$ is received, then everything on the left to $\frac{1}{2}$ is enlarged by $\beta$ and everything on the right to $\frac{1}{2}$ is shrunk by $\alpha$.
 More formally,

 If a $``1"$ is received, then everything on the left to $\frac{1}{2}$ is shrunk by $\alpha$ and everything on the right to $\frac{1}{2}$ is enlarged by $\beta$.
 Thus,

 Informally, given $\epsilon>0$, for properly chosen $\alpha\approx 2\min(\tau,(3-\sqrt{5})/4)$, sufficiently large $n$ and $M=2^{(R_s{(\tau)}-\epsilon)n}$, we claim that $T(n)$ contains the point $\frac{1}{2}$.